Matteo Arnaldi: Career

+2022: ATP and Masters debuts, Maiden Challenger title

-Arnaldi made his ATP main draw debut at the 2022 Italian Open after receiving a wildcard into the singles and doubles main draws.
+Arnaldi made his ATP main draw debut at the 2022 Rome Masters after receiving a wildcard into the singles and doubles main draws.
 He received these wildcards by winning the pre-qualification wildcard tournaments in both singles and doubles.
+He won his maiden Challenger title at the 2022 Internazionali di Tennis d'Abruzzo as a wildcard defeating Francesco Maestrelli.

 Following Holger Rune's withdrawal to be first alternate at the 2022 ATP Finals, Arnaldi gained entry to participate in the 2022 Next Generation ATP Finals.